karismatic-megafauna/brogrammer/pages/2015-05-28-hi-folks/index.md

 path: "/sup-bro/"
 ---

-September, 2013.
+## September, 2013.
 An Origin Story.

-I was on my way to a Dodgers / Giants game in a party bus filled with angsty programmers who just did a major upgrade of their rails application to Rails 3.
+I was on my way to a Dodgers / Giants game in a party bus filled with programmers who just finished a major upgrade from Rails 2 to Rails 3.

 I sat next to a soon to be friend, Patrick Koperwas.

 He was talking about the future of the internet, his beautiful old VW Golf that kept breaking down and good/funny domain names.

-'.io' had just become a popular thing, and we thought the Juxtaposition of Brogrammer and '.io' was hilarious.
+Now, '.io' had just become a popular thing, and we thought the Juxtaposition of Brogrammer and '.io' was hilarious.
 So we whipped out our Galaxy S3's (cause they were still hot shit), and checked to see if it was available.

-Him
+Patrick
-> It's totally availble!
+> It's totally available!
 You gotta buy it!

 Me
-> Are you serious!
-How much...
+> No Way!
+How much?!?!

-Him
+Patrick
-> 75 Dollars, if you don't buy it I will!
+> 75 Dollars.
+If you don't buy it, I will!

 Me
 > Alright I am in.
 What are we gonna put on it?